-Prior to the PMS vendor's visit, it is advisable to perform a needs analysis.
+Prior to the vendor's visit, it is advisable to perform a needs analysis.
 Although such an analysis may have been performed five years ago, the needs of hotel guests, management, and operations change over time.
-Forming a team of frontline employees and supervisors allows for a good decision.
-This team should analyze the flow of guests through the duration of their stay to establish a list of guest needs that could be enhanced through PMS technology.
-Because the team is composed of employees from different departments, other departmental requirements, including administrative paperwork, must also be discussed.
-These discussions enable the team to prepare a list of ways to enhance the guest's stay, assist departments in preparing reports, and improve communications among departments.
+Forming a team of frontline employees and supervisors will allow for a good decision.
+This team should analyze the flow of guests through the duration of their stay to establish a list of guest needs that could be enhanced through technology.
+Because the team is composed of employees from different departments, other departmental requirements, including administrative paperwork, will also need to be discussed.
+These discussions will enable the team to prepare a list of needs that will enhance the guest's stay, assist departments in preparing reports, and improve communications among departments.
 The final step is to prioritize the needs and measure them against the budget.
 Other considerations include verifying vendor claims, developing installation plans, discussing training programs provided by the computer company, finding out about the availability of backup power sources, and securing a reasonable maintenance agreement.
-Financial considerations include cost-benefit analysis, the decision to purchase or lease, and working out a realistic payback period.
+Financial considerations will include cost-benefit analysis, the decision to purchase or lease, and working out a realistic payback period.